-- i.
-The financial statements have been prepared and comply, in all material respects, with the applicable provisions of Dubai Aviation City Corporation Dubai, UAE. - ii.
-Based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Company has contravened during the year ended 31 December 2022 any of the applicable provisions of the Dubai Aviation City Corporation Dubai, UAE or of its Memorandum of Association which would materially affect its activities or its financial position as of 31 December 2022.
+- We have obtained all the information and explanation we considered necessary for our audit. - The financial statements comply, in all material respect to the pursuant with Law No. 25 of 2009 by the Ruler of Dubai and implementing issued thereunder by the Dubai Aviation City Corporation Authority, and the Articles of Association of the FZCO. - Based on the information and explanation that has been made available to us nothing came to our attention which causes us to believe that the Company has contravened during the financial year ended 31st December, 2023 any of the pursuant with Law No. 25 of 2009 by the Ruler of Dubai and implementing issued thereunder by the Dubai Aviation City Corporation Authority, or the Articles of Association of the FZCO which would have a material effect on the Company's activities or on its financial position for the year.